open-mmlab/OpenPCDet/README.md

 | PV-RCNN-Relation   | 89.59 / 92.53  | 84.56 / 85.22      | 79.04 / 82.99  | 84.35 / 86.90 |
 | *Improvement*     | **+0.20 / +0.51** | **+0.93 / +0.42** | **+0.18 / +0.41** | **+0.44 / +0.45** |

 *Comparison of PVRCNN and PVRCNN-Relation on KITTI validation set.
 Trained and evaluated only on the car class.
 All models were trained for 80 epochs and the best-performing epoch per model and metric was chosen. **Both models were trained three times** and the average is reported.
-The* Improvement *row represents the difference in mAP between the two models.
-See table for full results.*
+The* Improvement *row represents the difference in mAP between the two models.*

 | | |